SkylineCommunications/dataminer-docs/release-notes/DxMs/artifactdeployer_change_log.md

 # ArtifactDeployer change log

-#### 25 July 2024 - Enhancement - ArtifactDeployer 1.7.2 - Dependencies updated & improved event handling [ID_40308]
+#### 25 July 2024 - Enhancement - ArtifactDeployer 1.7.2 - Dependencies updated & event handling improved [ID_40308]

 Several dependencies have been updated.
-In combination with CloudGateway 2.13.15, events that are rejected by dataminer.services will not be retried and will be discarded.
+In combination with CloudGateway 2.13.15, events rejected by dataminer.services will no longer be retried and will be discarded.

 #### 30 May 2024 - Fix - ArtifactDeployer 1.7.1 - Missing Azure.Core.dll after upgrading to ArtifactDeployer 1.7.0 [ID_39783]